Jonny Flynn: Minnesota Timberwolves (2009–2011)

-Flynn was drafted sixth overall in the 2009 NBA draft by the Minnesota Timberwolves, ahead of future two-time MVP Stephen Curry at the point guard position.
+Flynn was drafted sixth overall in the 2009 NBA draft by the Minnesota Timberwolves, notably just one selection ahead of future two-time MVP Stephen Curry at the point guard position.
 Expectations were very high for Flynn as he was seen as the future cornerstone point guard for the Timberwolves by GM David Kahn.
 Flynn's stats were solid for his rookie season: he averaged 13.5 points per game and 4.4 assists per game.

 On October 28, 2009, Flynn made his professional debut and sparked a rally for the Timberwolves, coming back from 19 points down.
 Flynn scored 13 points in the 4th quarter to lead the Timberwolves to a victory over the New Jersey Nets.
 On December 14, 2009, he made the driving game-winning layup to beat the Utah Jazz 110–108, scoring 28 points.

-On January 18, 2010, he set a new career-high with 29 points against the Philadelphia 76ers in a 108–103 overtime victory.
+On January 18, 2010, he set a new career high with 29 points against the Philadelphia 76ers in a 108–103 overtime victory.
 At the end of the season, Flynn was selected to the All-Rookie second team.
-On January 31, 2010 Flynn had a career high 8 rebounds in a 112–91 win over the New York Knicks.
+On January 31, 2010, Flynn had a career-high eight rebounds in a 112–91 win over the New York Knicks.

 Flynn underwent hip surgery during the summer of 2010.
 This surgery caused Flynn's decline in production and play.
 His 2010–11 campaign was widely considered to be a disappointment, as his numbers dipped to 5.3 points per game and only 3.4 assists per game.
 This led to much speculation of his departure following the season.

-On March 2, 2011 Flynn dropped a career high 14 assists in a 116–105 win over the Detroit Pistons.
+On March 2, 2011, Flynn dropped a career-high 14 assists in a 116–105 win over the Detroit Pistons.

 Houston Rockets (2011–2012)

-During the 2011 NBA draft, Flynn was traded to the Houston Rockets along with Donatas Motiejūnas in exchange for Brad Miller, the number 23 and 38 picks in the draft, and a future first-round draft pick.
+During the 2011 NBA draft, Flynn was traded to the Houston Rockets, along with Donatas Motiejūnas, in exchange for Brad Miller, the number 23 and 38 picks in the draft, and a future first-round draft pick.
 The number 23 pick became Nikola Mirotić and the number 38 pick became Chandler Parsons.